multimediaeval/multimediaeval.github.io/_editions/2020/tasks/medico.md

 #### Task Organizers
 <!-- # add the email address of the contact organizer-->

-Debesh Jha, debesh@simula.no, SimulaMet
+* Debesh Jha, SimulaMet debesh (at) simula.no,
-Steven Hicks, steven@simula.no, SimulaMet
+* Steven Hicks, SimulaMet steven (at) simula.no, SimulaMet
-Michael Riegler, michael@simula.no, SimulaMet
+* Michael Riegler, SimulaMet
-Pål Halvorsen, paalh@simula.no, SimulaMet and OsloMet Konstantin Pogorelov, konstantin@simula.no, Simula Research Laboratory Thomas de Lange, t.d.lange@medisin.uio.no, Sahlgrenska University Hospital, Mölndal, Sweden, and Bærum Hospital, Vestre Viken, Norway.
+* Pål Halvorsen, SimulaMet and OsloMet
+* Konstantin Pogorelov, Simula Research Laboratory
+* Thomas de Lange, Sahlgrenska University Hospital, Mölndal, Sweden, and Bærum Hospital, Vestre Viken, Norway.

 #### Task Auxiliaries
 <!-- # if there are people helping with the task, but are not bearing the main responsibility for the task, they are auxiliaries.
 Please delete this heading if you have no auxiliaries-->